Statue of David Livingstone & Victoria Falls

 Statue of David Livingstone & Victoria Falls, Safari World Tours

-There is a lengthy record of African awareness of the place, as described by archeological sites as well as oral history.
-David Livingstone, a Scottish missionary, was the one to discover the falls in 1855.
+a lengthy record of African awareness of the place, as described by archeological sites as well as oral history.
+The Statue of David Livingstone, a Scottish missionary, was the one to discover the falls in 1855.
 He gave them the English colonial name of Victoria Falls after Queen Victoria.
-Despite the fact that the falls had been known to certain European geographers before the 19th century.
+Even though the falls had been known to certain European geographers before the 19th century Statue of David Livingstone.

 FAQs